feralhosting/feralhosting.github.io/Installable software/rTorrent - troubleshooting common errors/readme.md

 screen rtorrent
 ~~~

 It should now launch without an error.
-Log into your wTorrent or ruTorrent session to verify.
+Log into your ruTorrent session to verify.